philscanlon/Hackathon2016/docs/router-details.md

 Record the details of your config here.
+If you have not used Githob before, there are a number of steps :

+Edit >> Propose Changes >> Create Pull request.

+See here for a guide on this process : https://github.com/philscanlon/Hackathon2016/blob/master/docs/How-to-add-your-router-details.md

 VPN Name: `hackathon`
+Participant Router Name

+AWSRegion_HomeCity_

 | Name | Location  | Router_IP  |  RouterName |AWS Region | Notes  |
 |------|-----------|------------|-------------|--------|----------|